nrinaudo/kantan.csv/docs/src/main/tut/08-error_handling.md

 parameters.
 This can be ignored most of the time, but "advanced" error handling requires us to get closer to the metal.

-## Fail if at least one row fails to parse
+## Fail if at least one row fails to decode
-When not streaming data, a good option is to fail if a single row fails to parse - turn a `List[CsvResult[A]]` into a `CsvResult[List[A]]`.
+When not streaming data, a good option is to fail if a single row fails to decode - turn a `List[CsvResult[A]]` into a `CsvResult[List[A]]`.
 This is done through [`Result`]'s [`sequence`] method:

 ```tut